 “It will happen but it will take time.”

 ― John Bowlby

-Experience within the relationship- rather than cognitive insight, which is important, relational approach values the experiental aspect of being in the relationship that might embody and effectively alter the older forms of relating
+Experience within the relationship- rather than cognitive insight, which is important, relational approach values the experiential aspect of being in the relationship that might embody and effectively alter the older forms of relating

 Subjectivity+self-subjectivity=Intersubjectivity- This is the part where my subjectivity and your subjectivity create a third space, called intersubjective third (space).
 What emerges in this space, between two subjects that recognise self and other, is the opportunity for challenging and expanding in new ways of relating.
-This is the space where the client and the therapist both put theirselfs to work, and a s a result of the process, come out transformed, changed
+This is the space where the client and the therapist both put their selves to work, and as a result of the process, come out transformed, changed

-Importance of engagement- The principle of relational approach to therapy emphasises the engagement of the therapist in the process of therapy.
+Importance of engagement- The principle of the relational approach to therapy emphasises the engagement of the therapist in the process of therapy.
 Which means that she is not a passive observer, nor does she adopt the logic of 'being done to (passive) and doer (active) in the therapeutic relationship.
-According to Benjamin (1995)relational perspectives is 'an enquiry into the questions of common concern that come to the fore as a result of the adoption of a two person model.'
+According to Benjamin (1995), relational perspectives is 'an enquiry into the questions of common concern that come to the fore as a result of the adoption of a two-person model.'

 What does feminism have to do with therapy anyway?